|

 seeks mortality or a mortal seeks immortalityboth rebel

-against the gods.
+against the one.

 He must not think it.
 And he most certainly must not plant the

-desire for it in her.
+desire for immortality in her.

 The Valar gave her to you, he thought.
 Trust them.